Richard J. Evans: The Third Reich Trilogy

 The second volume, The Third Reich in Power, 1933–1939: How the Nazis Won Over the Hearts and Minds of a Nation (published by Penguin in 2005), covers the years of Nazi rule between 1933 and 1939.
 The final chapter examines the road to the Second World War, but the real focus is on life inside the Third Reich.
 Evans allows small stories of key individuals to illustrate many of the key social, economic and cultural events of the period.
-Richard Overy described this instalment of the trilogy as "magisterial."
+Richard Overy described this installment of the trilogy as "magisterial".

 The third volume, The Third Reich at War: How the Nazis Led Germany from Conquest to Disaster (published by Penguin in 2008), looks at major developments from 1939 to 1945, including the key battles of the Second World War, a vivid, moving and detailed account of the mass murder enacted during the Holocaust and Hitler's dramatic downfall in Berlin in 1945.
 In an October 2008 review of the third volume for The Times, best-selling historian Antony Beevor writes: "With this third volume, Richard Evans has accomplished a masterpiece of historical scholarship ...
 [He] has produced the best and most up-to-date synthesis of the huge work carried out on the subject over the past decades."
-Aspects of it, however, were sharply criticised by Timothy Snyder.
+However, Timothy Snyder, while praising Evans's "vertical method [of] weav[ing] together the experiences of people and the workings of the institutions of power" in Germany, criticized the third volume's discussion of occupied Poland and the USSR as oversimplified and sometimes inaccurate.

-Walter Reich, former Director of the United States Holocaust Memorial Museum in Washington, D. C., states about the third-volume of the trilogy, The Third Reich at War, "If any work of accurate history has a chance to correct the distortions of public memory, this is it."
+Walter Reich, former Director of the United States Holocaust Memorial Museum in Washington, D.C., states about the third-volume of the trilogy, The Third Reich at War, "If any work of accurate history has a chance to correct the distortions of public memory, this is it."

-The Third Reich trilogy has been, or is being translated into sixteen foreign languages.
+The Third Reich trilogy has been, or is being translated, into sixteen foreign languages.